-Growing up back home in England, Nine Below Zero were one of those bands that you either knew about or didn't.
+Growing up back home in England, Nine Below Zero were one of those bands that you either knew about or did not.
 There was simply no middle ground.
-They didn't produce Top 40 chart hits, they weren't mentioned in Smash Hits, didn't get any of their videos shown (if indeed they even made any) on TOTP, so how did I stumble across them, I hear you ask?
+They did not produce Top 40 chart hits, they were not mentioned in Smash Hits, did not get any of their videos shown (if indeed they even made any) on TOTP, so how did I stumble across them, I hear you ask?

 It was then that I was hooked on Nine Below Zero, because the songs from that album, each and every one were just fantastic.
 The English blues band, with a growing cult following throughout Europe, were MY band, right there and then, and I nearly wore that album out.
 And then suddenly there was a period when Nine Below Zero were on TV almost weekly.
 They appeared on The Chris Tarrant Show, South Bank Show, O.T.T., the Old Grey Whistle Test, and The Young Ones as well as supporting The Kinks and The Who on tour.

 To give you the full SP on the band though, the genesis of Nine Below Zero was actually formed in South London in 1977, by guitarist and lead vocalist Dennis Greaves.
 Taking bassist Peter Clark with him, they recruited Kenny Bradley on drums, and vocalist and harmonica player Mark Feltham.
 They originally called themselves Stans Blues Band, and for two years built up a local following in London clubs.

 In 1979, while playing at The Thomas A Beckett pub in the Old Kent Road they accepted an offer from former musician Mickey Modern to manage them, and it was he who persuaded them to change the bands name to something sharper.
 Greaves chose Nine Below Zero after the Sonny Boy Williamson II penned song.